What Kind of Siding Is Best for a Garage? (7 Popular Options Compared!)

 Brick Veneer Siding – can last for more than 50 years.
 Regularly sealing the brick cladding will protect it from weathering and mold growth.

-What is the Least Expensive Siding?
+What is the Least Expensive Siding for Garage?

 Fiber Cement Siding cost comes close but then it is somewhat difficult to install as it is heavy.
 So you may need to pay a professional to install it for you.
 You would also have to paint it.
 All this bumps up the cost.